 On Leave: July 1, 2018 to December 30, 2019

 She is the author of William Pitt and the French Revolution, 1785-1795; Britain in the Age of the French Revolution, 1785-1820 and The Culture of Diplomacy: Britain in Europe, 1750-1830.
 She prepares students for fields in early modern British and/or European history with an 18th century focus.
-Her present work deals with the connections between popular culture and the history of science in the Enlightenment.
-Additional research interests lie in the history of the book, gender history and legal history.
+Her present work lies at the intersection of book history, print culture, urban history and popular culture, and is funded by a SSHRC Insight grant.
+The project title is ‘Everyday Nature in English Popular Print, 1660-1800.’
+She welcomes applications for graduate work in these and related fields.
+Additional research interests lie in gender and legal history.”

 - The Culture of Diplomacy: Britain in Europe, c.
 1750-1830.
 (Manchester University Press: 2011)